ManiacalLabs/Engravinator.com/docs/mk1/faq/index.md

 ## Why did you create the Engravinator?

 It started with a conversation about woodworking.
-We wanted to be able to engrave a custom maker's mark on something large like furniture but most engravers assumed the material would be brought to the machine.
-This was not feasible in many cases.
+We wanted to be able to engrave a custom maker's mark on something large like furniture, but most engravers assume the material will be brought to the machine.
+This is not feasible in many cases.
 So the idea for a super-portable engraver with small working area that could be brought to the material was born.

-To take things further, most engravers in the $200 - $400 price range were, in our opinion, of poor build quality and precision.
-Using simple wheels and belts for motion.
-So we sought to hit the same price point but with higher quality and precision motion components.
+To take things further, most engravers in the $200 - $400 price range were, in our opinion, of poor build quality and precision, due to using simple wheels and belts for motion.
+So we sought to hit the same price point but with higher quality and more precise motion components.

 ## Is it Open Source?